harishsohani/MLOPProject/README.md

 # MLOPProject
-This repository is created to hold all the source related MLOP Project and also to automate the workflow of Tourism Project
+This repository is created to hold all the source related MLOP Tourism Project and also to automate the workflow (CI/CD)